Bandai: Mainstream success and expansion (1989–1995)

-Financial decline and failed merger with Sega (1995–1999)
+Financial decline, Tamagotchi, and failed merger with Sega (1995–1999)

 In 1993, Bandai entered the home video game console market by launching its own video game console called Playdia which was released exclusively in Japan.
-However, in that year, Bandai planned to produce a second owned scaled-down version of the Macintosh purely for CD-ROM game-playing, Bandai's former president & CEO Makoto Yamashina chosed the Macintosh platform over other platforms over that time.
+However, in that year, Bandai planned to produce a second owned scaled-down version of the Macintosh purely for CD-ROM game-playing, Bandai's former president & CEO Makoto Yamashina chose the Macintosh platform over other platforms over that time.
 Around that year, Bandai exited the publishing business and dissolved its publishing division with them selling the remaining of its publishing operations MediaWorks, whilst Bandai retained B-Club and continued to publish the magazine.

 In early 1994, Bandai approached American technology company Apple with an idea of producing a gaming console; later to be called the Apple Pippin (known as Pippin@mark in Japan) partnership with Apple.
 Bandai originally never intended to develop a system with Internet connection, however after receiving customer feedback, Bandai and Apple established a modem into the Pippin design.
 Once Bandai licensed the Pippin from Apple in December 1994, the former spent US$93 million in marketing alone to sell the Pippin line.
 One year later in June 1995 during the 1995 Tokyo Toy Show, Bandai established its unit Bandai Digital Software to promote early Pippin development; four months later in October of that year, Bandai launched its software publishing division Bandai Digital Entertainment Corporation in order to support the platform and developers in the United States.
-One year later in January 1996 two months before the launch of Apple Pippin console, Bandai established Bandai Digital Entertainment Co., Ltd. was formed on January 9, 1996, to support the platform in Japan.
+Bandai Digital Entertainment Co., Ltd. was formed on January 9, 1996 (two months before the launch of the Apple Pippin) to support the platform in Japan.

-The Apple Pippin console was released two years later in March 1996 but both the Pippin console and the Playdia were both unsuccessful for Bandai and lead them into discontinuing the console in that year, most of the unsold consoles were converted into coin-operated Micha King machines by its subsidiary Banpresto.
+The Apple Pippin console was released two years later in March 1996, but it along with the Playdia were both unsuccessful for Bandai and lead them into discontinuing the console in that year, most of the unsold consoles were converted into coin-operated Micha King machines by its subsidiary Banpresto.